tylersnel/Web-Sec-Research-Proj/HOW TO FOR ATTACKS AND MITIGATIONS.md

 - [Cross Site Scripting (XSS)](#cross-site-scripting-xss)
 - [Server-Side Request Forgery (SSRF)](#server-side-request-forgery-ssrf)

 ## IMPORTANT: For insecure and secure site, make sure you are logged into OSU VPN as the site is hosted on the school's web servers.
 The site will not work if not logged in!
+Start the site in a new browser each time the insecure or secure sites are used.

 ## Steps and Instructions: